 And so on to p7.
 There seems to be even more work to do, more responsibilities for the kids and a big trip in May, which Cate's very much looking forward to.

 Last update: 26 September 2015 - 10 years old

 I am a Christian.
 This means I have been born again and am a follower of Jesus Christ.
 It does not mean that am sinless, a good follower, or better than anyone else.
 It isn't just something I do on Sunday, either, but is part of my everyday life.
-I'm involved at my church, Gallowhill Adelphi Church, and at The Bible Centre, for which I do children's work at the Gallowhill GO Club.
+I'm involved at my church, Harper Memorial Baptist Church, helping with kids church, secretary work and the occasional sermon.

 Here's a summary of what I believe:

 Claire and I do voluntary work for a local Christian concern called The Bible Centre, near Glasgow Airport.
 In the summer we have camps for children, and throughout the year we are involved in monthly clubs for the teenagers and in Gospel Outreach (GO) clubs.

 We run a club on Monday nights at Gallowhill Adelphi Church in Paisley.
 It's been going for a good number of years, and here are some pictures from the past.

 Yes, it's true.
 After two and three quarter years of courting, Claire and I were engaged on Saturday 16th November 1996 on the moor road above Dalry.
 The time was about 3.30pm, the weather was cold and windy, the scenery was beautiful and the pair of us are quite happy.